RPGReki/bucharest2023.netlify.app/site/ronmania-2024.md

 There are rooms available for multiple different party sizes of up to 5 people per room.
 There is only a limited amount of rooms available (20) so don't wait on it if you wish to stay here.

-If we fill more rooms we can potentially lower the entry fee and you will be issued a small refund if we do.

-(We're still working out the prices I'll let you know later)
 </div>

 ### Public Transport